Skin and Coat Oil 101

 Vitamin E

-Vitamin E reduces free radicals: molecules that cause oxidation in your dog’s skin and coat, leading to inflammation.
-The fewer free radicals there are, the stronger your dog’s hair follicles will be, leading to a thick and plush coat.
+Vitamin E reduces free radicals: molecules that cause oxidation in your dog’s skin and coat.
+The fewer free radicals there are, the stronger your dog’s skin and coat will be, leading to a thick and plush coat.

 How Much Should Your Dog Take?